SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/05-Handling-Events.md

 One is using **arrow functions** and the other is using the `bind()` method.

-As you have probably seen, when we create event handler method, we always need to add **this** to the constructor, to bind **this**.
+As you have probably seen, when we create an event handler method, we always need to add `this` to the constructor, to bind **this**.

-There is no need to create constructor method only for binding our methods.
+There is no need to create a constructor method only for binding our methods.

 There should be another solution, and that is using arrow functions.

-We have created new anonymous function, which automatically binds **this**, that is why we do not need to use the `.bind()` method.
+We have created a new anonymous function, which automatically binds **this**, that is why we do not need to use the `.bind()` method.

 ```js
 <button onClick={(e) => this.deleteRow(id, e)}>